JanneMattila/www/docs/_posts/2024/08/2024-08-26-chaos-studio-and-aks.markdown

 In the end, we can see that our application is still running and responding to the requests.
 So, it did not crash but obviously requests failed for those configured addresses.

-This is good example how you can use **DNS Chaos** to test out your application resiliency and many different network related scenarios.
+This is a good example of how you can use **DNS Chaos** to test out your application resiliency and many different network related scenarios.

-Would you application survive if DNS is failing for some of the services e.g., database, storage, Redis, etc.?
+Would your application survive if DNS is failing for some of the services e.g., database, storage, Redis, etc.?

-How should it handle gracefully those kind of failures?
+How should it handle gracefully those kinds of failures?

 Using Chaos Studio, you can easily test out your hypotheses with experiments.